Saturation and multifractality of Lagrangian and Eulerian scaling exponents in 3D isotropic turbulence: Abstract

 \section{Abstract}

 Inertial range scaling exponents for both Lagrangian and Eulerian structure functions are obtained from direct numerical simulations of isotropic turbulence in triply periodic domains at Taylor-scale Reynolds number up to 1300.
-We reaffirm that transverse Eulerian scaling exponents saturate at $\approx$ 2.1 for moment orders $p \ge 10$, significantly differing from the longitudinal exponents (which are predicted to saturate at $\approx 7.3$ for $p\ge30$ from a recent theory).
-The Lagrangian scaling exponents likewise saturate at $\approx$ 2 for $p \ge 8$.
-The saturation of Lagrangian exponents and Eulerian transverse exponents is related by the same multifractal spectrum, which is different from the known spectra for Eulerian longitudinal exponents, suggesting that that Lagrangian intermittency is characterized solely by transverse Eulerian intermittency.
+We reaffirm that transverse Eulerian scaling exponents saturate at $\approx 2.1$ for moment orders $p \ge 10$, significantly differing from the longitudinal exponents (which are predicted to saturate at $\approx 7.3$ for $p \ge 30$ from a recent theory).
+The Lagrangian scaling exponents likewise saturate at $\approx 2$ for $p \ge 8$.
+The saturation of Lagrangian exponents and transverse Eulerian exponents is related by the same multifractal spectrum by utilizing the well known frozen hypothesis to relate spatial and temporal scales.
+Furthermore, this spectrum is different from the known spectra for Eulerian longitudinal exponents, suggesting that that Lagrangian intermittency is characterized solely by transverse Eulerian intermittency.
 We discuss possible implication of this outlook when extending multifractal predictions to the dissipation range, especially for Lagrangian acceleration.

-Turbulent flows consist of a hierarchy of eddies, with the smaller eddies riding on the larger ones and extracting energy from them.
-To understand the deformation and rotation of smaller eddies (the key mechanisms driving energy transfers) and not just their translation due to large eddies, one has to consider the velocity increment across a smaller eddy of size $r \ll L$ (say), where $L$ is the large eddy size \cite{K41, MY.II, Frisch95}.
+Turbulent flows in nature and engineering comprise a hierarchy of eddies, with smaller eddies coexisting within larger ones and extracting energy from them.
+To understand the deformation and rotation of smaller eddies, the key mechanisms driving energy transfers, it is essential to examine the velocity increments across a smaller eddy of size $r \ll L$ (say), where $L$ is the large-eddy size \cite{K41, MY.II, Frisch95}.
 The longitudinal velocity increment $\delta u_r = u(x+r) - u(x)$ corresponds to the case when the velocity component $u(x)$ is in the direction of separation $r$.
-For velocity $v(x)$ taken orthogonal to $r$, we obtain the transverse velocity increment $\delta v_r = v(x+r) - v(x)$.
+For velocity $v(x)$ taken orthogonal to $r$, transverse velocity increment $\delta v_r = v(x+r) - v(x)$ is obtained.